1. Who is the Malaysian Aviation Commission (MAVCOM)?

 MAVCOM will only evaluate your application once a complete written submission is received along with the necessary fees and any required supporting documents.

-Applications for an Air Operators Certificate (AOC) should be submitted to the Department of Civil Aviation (DCA).
+Applications for an Air Operators Certificate (AOC) should be submitted to the Civil Aviation Authority of Malaysia (CAAM).

 Contacting the Commission

 For consumer complaints, you may use our online form.
 For matters relating to Part VII (Competition) of the Malaysian Aviation Commission Act 2015, please email your enquiries to: email@example.com.